 Companies are allowed to recognise unrealised gains and losses on foreign currency translation of their monetary assets and liabilities in a foreign currency.
 This recognition is also allowed with respect to currency forward transactions and swaps to hedge foreign exchange risks of such assets and liabilities.
 In this regard, a taxpayer can choose whether to recognise unrealised gains and losses or not for tax purposes.
 Once elected, the same method must be consistently used.

 Resident corporations are taxed on their worldwide income.
 A Korean company is taxed on its foreign-source income as earned at normal CIT rates.
 To avoid double taxation, taxes imposed by foreign governments on the foreign-source income recognised by a resident company are allowed as a credit against CIT or as deductible expenses in computing the taxable income.

 Generally, income of foreign subsidiaries incorporated outside Korea is not included in the taxable income of a resident company until the declaration of dividends from the foreign subsidiaries.
-Therefore, the Korean tax impact may be delayed through deferring the declaration of dividends unless the controlled foreign corporate (CFC) rule under the Law for Coordination of International Tax Affairs (LCITA) is applied.
+Therefore, the Korean tax impact may be delayed through deferring the declaration of dividends unless the controlled foreign corporation (CFC) rule under the Law for Coordination of International Tax Affairs (LCITA) is applied.